henry-jessica/Dining/README.md

 <h1 align="center">Dining - Interactive Frontend Development - Web Desing Fundamentals Project</h1>

-On my birthday we decided to schedule a celebration dinner at Bistro Restaurant in Sligo.
-Problem that when booking the table, they said there was no table available on my birthday.
-Then we started calling several restaurants in Sligo and found a table available at a restaurant in a neighboring town.
-After this problem I was thinking about a solution to prevent people wasting time calling to restaurants without table available.
-So, my solution consist in a website where people can search for restaurants at in a city and can find all restaurants with table available – where, when, what time, how many guests.
+On my birthday we decided to schedule a celebration dinner at the Bistro Restaurant in Sligo. the problem arose when booking the table, they said there was no table available on my birthday.
+Then, we started calling several restaurants in Sligo and after 40 minutes we finally found a table available at a restaurant in a neighboring town.
+After this problem I thought of a solution to prevent people wasting time calling restaurants without a table available.
+So, my solution consists of a website where people can search for restaurants in a city and find all restaurants with a table available - where, when, at what time, how many guests.

   ## User Experience (UX)